nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip**:If you get stuck while using MedBook, use the help command to get a quick overview of all commands!
+**Tip**: If you get stuck while using MedBook, use the help command to get a quick overview of all commands!

 </box>